WildCodeSchool/mc-rest-api-in-15-minutes/README.md

 The demo has two parts:

 1. The REST Service, implemented in Spring Boot and with OpenAPI YAML generation and Swagger UI: https://github.com/WildCodeSchool/sea-openapi-server
-2. The REST Client, a minimalistic sample for Code generation from OpenAPI YAML and usage in a Java/Spring application: https://github.com/WildCodeSchool/sea-openapi-client
+2. The REST Client, a minimalistic sample for source code generation from OpenAPI YAML and usage in a Java/Spring application: https://github.com/WildCodeSchool/sea-openapi-client

 ## Prerequisites